madeleineostoja/rucksack/content/docs/usage.md

 Since it's built on the [PostCSS ecosystem](https://github.com/postcss/postcss) it plays nice with all other CSS pre and post processors, and can even integrate into Stylus directly.

-First install the npm module, then set up your workflow of choice:
+First install the npm module, then set up your workflow
 ```bash
 $ npm install rucksack-css --save
 ```